nus-cs2103-AY2324S2/tp/docs/AboutUs.md

 * Role: Back-End Developer
 * Responsibilities: Focus on building the server-side components of the BookKeeper application.
-Handle tasks such as implementing business logic, managing databases, and ensuring the security and scalability of the application.
+Handle tasks such as implementing business logic, managing the local storage, and ensuring the security and scalability of the application.